Kasetonix/dwm/patches/PATCHES.md

 # fullgaps-toggle.diff
 Adds support for gaps

+# pertag-perseltag.diff
+Limits the changes to layout, mfact, barpos, and nmaster to selected tags

 # swallow.diff
 Adds swallowing windows - when running gui applications from the terminal it gets "swallowed" until the gui application has been closed